Is Chemistry Tuition Worth the Money? What Parents Should Look For

 Before committing, I would always check:

-It doesn’t have to be perfect, but there should be clear evidence that the tuition works.
+It doesn’t have to be perfect, but there should be clear evidence that the chemistry tuition works.

 Understanding is important, but exams require strategy too.